sye3124/Nasdaq-Cross-Sectional-Return-Prediction/README.md

-# weak-form-market-efficiency-test
+# Nasdaq-Cross-Sectional-Return-Prediction
-Testing Weak-Form Market Efficiency: Predicting Nasdaq Stock Returns from Historical Data
+Testing Predictability and Portfolio Performance in Nasdaq Stocks